SteveBarnett/Remixing/_thinking/zen/zen-koans.md

 ### Proceed from the Top of the Pole

 Sekiso asked: "How can you proceed on from the top of a hundred-foot pole?"

+---

+## From "Writings from the Zen Masters"

+(The Gateless Gate)

+### Gutei's Finger ☝️

+> Gutei raised a finger whenever he was asked about his Zen. <br>...<br>"I attained my finger-Zen," he said, "from my teacher Tenryu, and in my whole life I could not exhaust it"

+### Kyogen Mounts The Tree

+> Kyogen said: "Zen is like a man hanging in a tree by his teeth over a precipice.
+His hands grasp no branch, his feet rest on no limb, and under the tree another person asks him: 'Why did Bodhidharma come from China to India?'"<br>"If the man in the tree does not answer, he fails; and if he does answer, he falls and loses his life.
+Now what shall he do?"<br><br>*Mumon's comment:* **In such a predicament the most talented eloquence is of no use.**

+### Tozan's Three Pounds

+> A monk asked Tozan when he was weighing some flax: "What is Buddha?"<br>Tozan said: "This flax weighs three pounds."

+### Do No Think Good, Do Not Think Not-Good

+> ...<br>The sixth patriarch said: "When you do not think good and when you do not think not-good, what is your true self?"

+### Shuzan's Short Staff

+> Shuzan held out his short staff and said: "If you call this a short staff, you oppose its reality.
+If you do not call it a short staff, you ignore the fact.
+Now what do you call this?"